LostParadise07/dartfiles/README.md

 You will be having two folders in the root directory of the project:
 - `auth_app`: contains your Flask app
 - `instance`: contains your database

-auth_app/
+The directory structure for this project is as follows: auth_app/
 ├── auth/
 │ ├── forms.py